Nandaka/PixivUtil2/readme.txt

 downloadlistdirectory ==> list.txt path.
 alwaysCheckFileSize   ==> Check the file size, if different then it will be downloaded again, set 'False' to disable.
- 		       -> Override the overwrite and image_id checking from db (always fetch the image page for checking the size) checkUpdatedLimit     ==> Number of image to be check (Already downloaded?) before move to the next member. createDownloadLists   ==> set to <True> to automatically create download-lists downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
+ 		       -> Override the overwrite and image_id checking from db (always fetch the image page for checking the size) checkUpdatedLimit     ==> Number of already downloaded image to be check before move to the next member. alwaysCheckFileSize must be set to False. createDownloadLists   ==> set to <True> to automatically create download-lists downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
 	               -> if leaved blank it will create download-lists in pixivUtil-directory